luickk/dji_naza_interface_c-/README.md

 ### Usage

 After successful installation you can include the header files `#include "libnaza/naza_interface_manual.h"` <br>
-in your own project and link libnaza by using `-lnaza` flag.
+in your own project and link libnaza by using `-lnaza` and `-lwiringPi` flag.

 ### Examples/Tools